Drepana uncinula

 Drepana uncinula, the spiny hook-tip, is a moth in the family Drepanidae.

+Nomenclature

 It is part of the Drepana subgenus Watsonalla.
+It was first described by Moritz Balthasar Borkhausen in 1790.

+Distribution

 It is found in France, Spain, Portugal, Italy and the western and southern part of the Balkan Peninsula.

-It was first described by Moritz Balthasar Borkhausen in 1790.
+Description

 The wingspan is 18–30 mm for males and 25–35 mm for females.
 There are three generations per year, with adults on wing from April to the end of September.

+Biology

 The larvae feed on Quercus species, including Quercus ilex.